0d9e-tech/archiiv/notes.md

 ## Permissions

-Permissions are specified in file's metadata.
-They are inherited through the file system.
-There are four permission bits:
+Permissions are specified for each user with these three bits:

-- read
+- read - read the file
-- write
+- write - write the file
-- metadata read
-- metadata write
+- owner - write the file's metadata

+These permissions are not inherited through the filesystem, but are set for each file separately.
+However Archív offers an API to quickly set permission bits for a file tree.
 There is a special user called `pub`, who anyone can be logged in as.
 Another special user is `root`, who has access to anything, but can't be logged in as.
+If a user doesn't have any permissions specified for a file, they have the same permissions as the `pub` user.
+Archív offers the ability to create groups of users.

 ## Metadata

 ```
 {
+  "uuid": back link to the fs record,
+  "type": MIME type of the data record,
   "perms": {
-    "username": bit field with permissions
+    "username": bit field with permissions,
     ...
   },
   "hooks": list of required hooks,